Increase Font Size

 Can debts be taken from a life insurance policy or investment account?

-Life insurance proceeds and joint bank and investment accounts fall outside of probate.
+Life insurance proceeds, joint bank accounts, and joint investment accounts fall outside of probate.
 When someone dies the beneficiaries of their life insurance policy have that money comes directly to them.
 It does not go through probate and cannot be garnished to pay off the deceased’s bills.
 Joint bank and investment accounts are treated in the same way.
 If the deceased has a joint savings’ account with another at the time of their death, the account then belongs to the surviving person listed on the account.

 Tags: